Chia-Network/chia-network.github.io/collections/_posts/2021-02-22-plotting-basics.md

 Making the single fastest plot isn't generally the best plotting strategy however.
 Often you're getting amazing speed because you're using the turbo core of that multi core processor.
 The folks who plot the most have shown that you should measure in TB (TiB if you're old school like us) per day.
 The way to get the maximum TB/day is to plot lots of plots in parallel.
 Some of the top plotters use datacenter SSDs.
 Some use SAS drives.
 [Raid 0](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0) is often very handy to tie together a couple of small fast drives into one say 2TB partition so you could fit 5 k32 temporary spaces on that one virtual RAID drive.

-All of that said, for my personal plotting I use a 2017 iMac and a [12TB Western Digital external drive](https://www.amazon.com/gp/product/B07X4V2M3B/ref=ppx_yo_dt_b_search_asin_title) on USB 3.0 for both temporary and final director,y and I get a k32 about every 10 hours.
+All of that said, for my personal plotting I use a 2017 iMac and a [12TB Western Digital external drive](https://www.amazon.com/gp/product/B07X4V2M3B/) on USB 3.0 for both temporary and final directory, and I get a k32 about every 10 hours.

 ## Good assumptions